FFCSThingy/FFCSThingy2.0/API.md

 ```

 ## GET /getCourseList
-Responds with list of course codes and titles
+Responds with list of course codes, titles, credits, types included in course
 ### Response:
 ```
 {